Photo by Kevin Grady/Harvard Radcliffe Institute

 Welcome!

 My research has been published in World Development, Development Policy Review, The Journal of Refugee Studies, and the Journal on Education in Emergencies, as well as in popular media and policy outlets.
-I have received numerous competitive grants including a Fulbright research fellowship and funding from the Displaced Livelihoods Initiative, the Weiss Fund for Development Economics, and the International Rescue Committee’s Airbel Impact Lab.
+I have received numerous competitive grants including a Radcliffe Fellowship (2024-2025), a Fulbright research fellowship, and funding from the Displaced Livelihoods Initiative, the Weiss Fund for Development Economics, and the International Rescue Committee’s Airbel Impact Lab.
 I am the 2023 winner of Jeanne Block Humphrey Dissertation Award from Harvard’s Institute for Quantitative Social Science.

 My academic interests are shaped by more than a decade of professional and policy experience with the World Bank, UNHCR, the Education Commission, the Center for Global Development, among others.